ZulfikarOpexcg/OpcenterWikLibraryReleased/ServiceUtil.md

 ## TEAM TRACKING TXN FUNCTION
 ### 1. AddTeamMembers
-This function is used for add some employee to certain Team
+This function is used to add some employee to certain Team
 #### **Usage example**
 ```C#
 ServiceUtil oServiceUtil = new ServiceUtil();